electronic-shop-bartel/node-boilerplate/README.md

 # Node-Boilerplate
-A Node Js boilerplate with ES6, ESLint, and prettier
+A Node.js boilerplate with ES6, ESLint, and prettier

 ### Commands: